Dhrumil1808/Spotify-calendar/README.md

  API: http://localhost:8080/events/{event_id}

+## Database

+Create a database with fields Id, startdate, enddate, starttime, endtime, description.

-Steps for running it on localhost:
+# Steps for running it on localhost:

 1) git clone https://github.com/Dhrumil1808/Spotify-calendar
 2) go to calendar-backend directory
 3) run mvn clean install
 4) if you are using Eclipse IDE, then you can directly run the "Application.java" file from the eclipse.
-It will start the server on http://localhost:8080
+It will start the server on http://localhost:8080 .
+You might need to accordingly change the username,password and url of the database in "application.properties" file.

 5) Go to calendar-frontend directory
 6) run npm install